 Food is as much a journey as much as it is meant to nourish.
-The more that we live in Toronto, the more that Nathalie and I learn about food and culture.
+The more that we live in Toronto, the more I love to learn about food and culture.
 This recipe may not be the easiest or quickest, but I feel like there is definitely something worthwhile in getting out and exploring your city wherever you live, and it can be rewarding and fun to push yourself outside of your culinary comfort zone.

 I’ve always been interested in incorporating ethnic flavours into my cooking.
 I love my parents, but coming from an Anglo-Saxon background, we ate alot of meals that were protein-starch-vegetables.
 Chicken, green beans, roast potatoes.
 Sausages, corn, coleslaw.
 Meatloaf, broccoli, mashed potatoes.
 You get the deal.